Transparent methodology

 What We Include

-Rankings reflect total net value, not just headline earn rates.
-Here is everything that factors into the math:
+Rankings reflect total net value, not headline earn rates.
+Here's what factors in:

 Annual fees are subtracted